-4. Vaccination Target Group
+Vaccination Target Group

-- The bivalent vaccine has been approved for use in females aged 10 to 45 years, whereas the quadrivalent vaccine has been approved for use in females aged 9 to 26 years. - The vaccine should target females at the most convenient and optimal age (12-16 years old) for vaccination before their first sexual exposure. - Routine HPV vaccination is recommended for females aged 10 to 12 years. - HPV vaccination may be offered to all up to 26 years (bivalent upto 45 years), regardless of sexual activity, but offers less benefit if already sexually active.
+- The bivalent vaccine has been approved for use in females aged 10 to 45 years, whereas the quadrivalent vaccine has been approved for use in females aged 9 to 45 years. - The vaccine should target females at the most convenient and optimal age (12-16 years old) for vaccination before their first sexual exposure. - Routine HPV vaccination is recommended for females aged 10 to 12 years. - HPV vaccination may be offered to all upto 45 years), regardless of sexual activity, but offers less benefit if already sexually active.
 The decision is based on the informed discussion between the woman and her health care provider regarding risk of previous HPV exposure and potential benefit from vaccination. - Vaccination is not recommended in males, at present.
 More data is awaited on this issue.

-5. Dosage Schedule
+Dosage Schedule